 We were brave enough to go in the midst of summer!
 So the fatigue was also accompanied by heat exhaustion… So I can’t say there were no meltdowns, but the following really helped keep it to a minimum:

 Use a Stroller- we brought a double stroller with a rider board, so the 4 and 3 yrs old were sitting and our 7 yrs old was standing.
 We still had some arguments, but altogether it was manageable.
 Even if your kids are older, a stroller is always a good idea if someone gets tired or wants to take a nap.
-You can also rent a single/double stroller at the park. unnamed-22
+You can also rent a single/double stroller at the park.

-Take a mid-day break- We did it a couple of times, and we all recharged (nobody unnamed-32napped but nevertheless!) and went back to the park for another 2 hours.
+Take a mid-day break- We did it a couple of times, and we all recharged (nobody napped but nevertheless!) and went back to the park for another 2 hours.
 Late night at Magic Kingdom and Hollywood Studios is really awesome!

 Baby Care Center- Each park has a Baby Care Center that is cool and quiet for when you need to get away with the little one to decompress.
 You’ll find changing tables, rocking chairs in the private nursing area, high chairs… even a full kitchen where you can prepare food or warm milk.
 They also have a store with all kinds of baby items like jars of food, extra formula, diapers, wipes, and sunscreen.
 You know, the stuff you inevitably forget to pack.